 Information about Financial Aid is available at http://www.jmu.edu/finaid/prospect.shtml.

-For more information, contact the Graduate Program Director, Dr. Michael J. Klein (firstname.lastname@example.org).
+For more information, contact the Director of Graduate Studies, Dr. Michael J. Klein (firstname.lastname@example.org).